aitu-dk/webpage/src/pages/blog/spotify-mood.md

 <br />

 📌 **Background.** The task of mood prediction is not new.
-It was already introduced in 2007, but it was limited only to acoustics at that time.
-Then, in 2010, the first models using a simple Bag-of-Words approach emerged, significantly outperforming acoustics in prediction.
-In 2018, [Delbouys et al.](https://www.researchgate.net/publication/327763630_Music_Mood_Detection_Based_On_Audio_And_Lyrics_With_Deep_Neural_Net) made use of audio features together with lyrics, but, most importantly, they also used the most advanced approaches to process text known at that time  - **GRU, LSTM and Convolutional Networks**.
-This makes the paper by Spotify Research the first one to use transformer-based architecture for the task of mood prediction.
+It was already introduced in 2007, but it was limited to acoustics at that time.
+Then, in 2010, the first models using a simple bag-of-words (BoW) approach emerged, significantly outperforming previous work.
+In 2018, [Delbouys et al.](https://www.researchgate.net/publication/327763630_Music_Mood_Detection_Based_On_Audio_And_Lyrics_With_Deep_Neural_Net) made use of audio features together with lyrics, but, most importantly, they also used the most advanced approaches to process text known at that time  - **GRUs, LSTMs and Convolutional Networks**.
+This makes the paper by Spotify Research the first one to use transformer-based architecture for the task of mood prediction at scale.

 <br />

 📝 **Data Collection.** Before a model can be trained, it needs data.
-In this paper, the data processing process was far from trivial.
-First, the authors defined 287 mood descriptors (*"chill", "sad", "happy", "fantasize"*, etc.), and classified 1 million songs to those descriptors.

-That's a good time to start wondering... how do you label 1 million songs using almost 300 classes?!
+The researcher were aiming for a dataset of significant song-mood pairs.
+The authors defined **287** potential mood descriptors (like *chill*, *sad*, *happy*, etc.) and wanted to analyse as many songs as possible to make the analysis maximally robust.

+As you can imagine, creating such a dataset manually is a huge annotation task, as it requires manually annotating each song to almost 300 mood description.
+Not only would this take forever, it is also difficult to associate a song to 300 moods, as it is highly subjective.
+So, how did they collect the data?

 ![Mood Labels](/posts/spotify-mood/labels.gif)

-The answer is: **you don't**.
-Spotify Research used its database of almost 4 billion playlists to scrape playlists with titles and descriptions containing words matching the mood descriptors.
-Then, they assigned the found mood descriptor(s) to all songs in the playlist, ending up with around 1 million songs for evaluation.
+Luckily, it's Spotify, the world's biggest music streaming platform, doing this research project.
+Their user data unlocks methods of data collection that nobody else could possibly do.
+To build their dataset of song-mood pairs they used a **wisdom of crowd** approach by scraping their entire user database of **4 billion** playlists.

+They used the title and description that users give their playlists to associate all songs in the playlist with these moods.
+Yes, that's right, you're *Calm* playlist was used in this research project.
+And yes, that's right if you have a heavy metal song in there, it would have landed in their dataset with a label *calm*.

-The next step was a calculation of how often the songs from the playlists co-occurred with the pre-defined moods.
-To ensure the co-occurrence is not random, the authors calculated **Pointwise Mutual Information (PMI)**, which is a measure of association.
+It's clear that this is not were the story ends, as the initial scrape is full of noisy song-mood associations.
+To ensure that co-occurrence of songs and moods are statistically significant, the researchers calculated **Pointwise Mutual Information (PMI)**, which is a measure of association.
 The intuition behind the metric is that it quantifies how much more (or less) a song and a mood co-occur than we would expect if they were completely independent.
+At this point every song and mood pair got a PMI score, which can be interpreted as a metric of association correlation.

-When plotting the empirical distribution of the PMI score (in fact a normalised version, but we are not going to get into that) of every song-mood pair, it became quite clear that most songs and moods are not associated strongly negatively or positively.
-The authors set the threshold to 0.1 for both negative and positive scores and considered only the song-mood pairs beyond this threshold for the further analysis.
-After filtering, they ended up with around 2 million (song, mood) tuples for training (*Remember these are song-mood pairs, not songs*).
-Given that there were 1 million songs at the beginning, there were 287 times as many tuples to filter.
+When plotting the empirical distribution of these scores (in fact a normalised version, but we are not going to get into that) of every song-mood pair, it became quite clear that most songs and moods are not associated strongly negatively or positively.
+The authors filtered all song-mood pairs with a threshold of ±0.1, which means that only songs with a PMI score below -0.1 or above 0.1 were considered for further analysis.
+After filtering, they ended up with around 2 million (song, mood) pairs for training.

 ![Histogram of Normalised PMI Scores](/posts/spotify-mood/bnpmi.png)